 Upgrade to one of our paid plans to receive daily email reports featuring a summary of page views, sessions, visitors and new visitor stats for the previous day, as well as summarised Keyword and Came From stats.

 Veelvuldige Webtuiste Bestuur

-StatCounter offers the ability to manage multiple websites from one account - no need to sign up for different accounts for different websites!
-Just create new projects for each of your sites, and you can manage your stats for them all from one account.
+StatCounter offers the ability to manage multiple websites from one account so you don't need to sign up for different accounts for different websites.
+Just create new projects for each of your sites and you can manage your stats for them all from one account.